typedb/typedb-docs/11-query/04-delete-query.md

 a role player from a relation can similarly be achieved by using role player syntax: `delete $r (some_role: $player);` without an `isa` statement.

-Next, we learn how to [update data](../11-query/05-update-query.md) in a Grakn knowledge graph.
+Next, we learn how to [update data](../11-query/05-update-query.md) in a TypeDB knowledge graph.